-The event space at the Heinrich Böll Foundation is open to the general public.
-Its purpose is to promote the political education of citizens.
+The events at the Heinrich Böll Foundation are open to the general public.
+Their purpose is to promote the political education of citizens.

 § 1 Scope